Shortcut links:

 The most fiercely absurdist Scorsese has been since his cult flick AFTER HOURS.

-A couple of graffiti artists need money and manage to goof up everything they touch.
+A couple of NYC graffiti artists need money and manage to goof up everything they touch.

 Interesting cast, odd turns, and zany moments.